styck/Vacs-Client/README.md

 Running VACS.exe

 It is important to place the https://github.com/styck/dcxTable/dcx.bin file in the same directory as the VACS.exe file, it defines all the controls to the console.

+## Modernization Recommendations
+For detailed suggestions on updating this legacy Windows 95-era codebase to modern standards, see [modernization.md](modernization.md).

+## Code Documentation
+For an overview of the codebase architecture, key components, data flows, and interactions, see [CodeDocumentation.md](CodeDocumentation.md).